 The biggest legal case I have ever litigated is currently pending before the Finnish Supreme Court.
-It is about the administration of a Bittorrent tracker called Finreactor, pretty much like the infamous Piratebay.
+It is about the administration of a Bittorrent tracker called Finreactor, discount pretty much like the infamous Piratebay.

-Our main argument in the Finreactor-case is based on the liability limitation for “hosting” as defined in Directive 2000/31/EC, article 14.
+Our main argument in the Finreactor-case is based on the liability limitation for “hosting” as defined in Directive 2000/31/EC, healing article 14.
 I tried first in the Court of Appeal, and then again in the Supreme Court to get the justices to send the main questions to European Court of Justice for a preliminary ruling.
 They did not do it.
 Finnish courts, perhaps still reflecting the silent and somewhat shy Finnish mentality of the past times, are notorious in not sending anything there.

 Anyway, now it seems there are at least two trademark-related cases where European Court of Justice will say something about article 14.